stevelerner/tinyolly/README.md

 ```

 Wait 30 seconds. **The demo apps automatically generate traffic** - traces, logs, and metrics will appear in the UI!

-**Note:** The script automatically rebuilds images if code changes are detected.

 **Stop demo apps:**
 ```bash